Samathuvapuram: Scheme

 The scheme aims to ease the situation and to integrate the Dalits segregated by the caste system to begin using the wells and temples of the dominant communities.
 The Chief Minister of Tamil Nadu M. Karunanidhi introduced the housing scheme to create villages of 100 houses each.
 Each village is subdivided into 40 houses for Dalits, 25 houses for backward caste, 25 houses for most backward caste, and 10 for other communities.
 To avoid caste discrimination, the Samathuvapuram would have one community hall for all communities, as well as a common burial ground.

 The first samathuvapuram inaugurated by M. Karunanidhi on 17 August 1997 in the Melakottai village near Tirumangalam, Madurai.
-The Scheme was introduced in FY 1997-98 by Government of Tamilnadu.
+The Scheme was introduced in FY 1997-98 by Government of Tamil Nadu.
 By 2001, 145 samathuvapurams were opened across Tamil Nadu.

 Following the change in the state government in 2001, the scheme was abandoned.
 In 2006, the scheme was revived after M. Karunanidhi came to power.
 During his tenure, 95 samathuvapurams were opened state-wide.